October Birth Flower - Marigold

 What plants work in an office with low light?

 Plants for offices with low light are a predictable list: pothos, snake plants, ZZ plants — all capable but none of them a marigold.
 The ceramic marigold requires no light, no watering schedule, and no conversation with facilities about whether a plant is allowed.
-It is rust orange, 4 inches, kiln-fired ceramic, and it hangs on the office wall with one screw in 90 seconds.
+It is rust orange, 4 inches, ceramic, and it hangs on the office wall with one screw in 90 seconds.
 The Monterey Bay Aquarium stocks the Birth Flower Collection.
 The office does not need to know this but the plant does not need to be watered either.